qwicmail

 textstringPlain-text body.
 Sent alongside html as a multipart alternative when both are present.

 headersobjectOptional extra headers.
-From, To, Subject, Message-ID, DKIM-Signature, and Return-Path are reserved and will be ignored if supplied.
+From, To, Subject, Message-ID, DKIM-Signature, and Return-Path are reserved.

 Headers